Shotagog/100AlgorithmsChallenge/README.md

-<a href='https://www.YouTube.com/CodingTutorials360'>Check Out My YouTube Channel </a>

 # 100AlgorithmsChallenge

-<a href='https://www.udemy.com/course/100-algorithms-challenge'>Check Out The 100 Algorithm's Challenge Course</a>

-<p>This is the setup for my Udemy Course: The 100 Algorithms Challenge: How to Ace the JavaScript Coding Interview.</p>
+<p>This is a solution of Udemy Course - The 100 Algorithms Challenge</p>

-<p>There are 100 algorithms with README instructions as well as the initial function setup with a few test cases.</p>
+Here you can find solutions about 100 challenge problems in JavaScript.

+## License
+Free to use anywhere